Joblivion/Gossiping_iguana/README.md

 The Gossiping Iguana is a real-time chat app project written in C.

 This a learning project.
-Thus, I may not use already existing solutions for the sake of learning by trying.
+Thus, I may not use already existing solutions for the sake of learning.
 However, pieces of advice and hints are alway welcome.

 # Levels